-The automatic calibration that is performed on power-up ensures that the calibration options covered in this section will not be required for a significant number of applications.
+The automatic calibration that is performed on power-up ensures that the calibration options covered in this section will not be required in a significant amount of applications.
 The user will not have to initiate a calibration unless the operating conditions change (CLKIN frequency, analog input mode, reference voltage, temperature, and supply voltages).
-The AD7851 has a number of calibration features that may be required in some applications, and there are a number of advantages in performing these different types of calibration.
+The AD7851 have a number of calibration features that may be required in some applications and there are a number of advantages in performing these different types of calibration.
 First, the internal errors in the ADC can be reduced significantly to give superior dc performance; and second, system offset and gain errors can be removed.
-This allows the user to remove reference errors (whether internal or external references) and to make use of the full dynamic range of the AD7851 by adjusting the analog input range of the part for a specific system.
+This allows the user to remove reference errors (whether it be internal or external reference) and to make use of the full dynamic range of the AD7851 by adjusting the analog input range of the part for a specific system.

-The AD7851 has two main calibration modes: self-calibration and system calibration.
+There are two main calibration modes on the AD7851, self-calibration and system calibration.
 There are various options in both self-calibration and system calibration as outlined previously in Table III.
 All the calibration functions can be initiated by pulsing the \overline{CAL} pin or by writing to the control register and setting the STCAL bit to 1.
 The timing diagrams that follow involve using the \overline{CAL} pin.

 The duration of each of the different types of calibrations is given in Table VIII for the AD7851 with a 6 MHz/7 MHz master clock.
-These calibration times are master-clock dependent.
+These calibration times are master clock dependent.